We Invented the Remix

 We Invented the Remix is a remix compilation album by American rapper P. Diddy.
 It was released on May 14, 2002, via Arista Records and P. Diddy's Bad Boy Records.
 The album is credited to "P. Diddy & the Bad Boy Family"; the latter act refers to guest appearances from his signees at Bad Boy.

 The album reached number one of the U.S. Billboard 200 albums chart for a week and was later certified Platinum for shipments of over one million copies.
 The album sold 256,000 copies in its first week.
 The album also reached number 17 on the UK Albums Chart.
 The album featured the hit singles "I Need a Girl (Part 1)", which reached number two in the U.S., and "I Need a Girl (Part 2)", which reached number four, a rare occurrence of both parts of the same song both becoming big hits.
-This was the last album Bad Boy would release under the Arista Records label.
+This was the last album Bad Boy would release under Arista.